TomAFrench/NoteStream/README.md

 yarn react-app:start
 ```

-Open `http://localhost:3000` in your web3 enabled browser to view the demo dapp.
-Make sure you are on the Rinkeby network and have some test eth.

-The Dapp will allow you to convert ERC20 tokens into zkTokens, send these zkTokens streamed around to other Ethereum addresses and withdraw from zkTokens back into ERC20 tokens.
+The frontend will allow you to convert ERC20 tokens into zkTokens, send these zkTokens streamed around to other Ethereum addresses and withdraw from zkTokens back into ERC20 tokens.